eth-cscs/sarus/doc/config/gpu-hook.rst

 Sarus support at runtime
 ------------------------

-The actions performed by the NVIDIA Container Runtime hook are controlled via a set of specific `environment variables
+The actions performed by the NVIDIA Container Toolkit hook are controlled via a set of specific `environment variables
 <https://github.com/NVIDIA/nvidia-container-runtime#environment-variables-oci-spec>`_.
 Most of these can (and should) come from the container images, or from the